BrandonPacewic/CompetitiveProgramming/README.md

 definitely be C++.
 Just in terms of efficiency and the capabilities of the Standard Library.
 For this reason all of the source code is written in C++.

-My codewars problem solutions are written in many different languages but thats mostly for the sake of practice.
+My codewars problem solutions are written in many different languages but that is mostly for the sake of practice.

 ### Starting Competitive Programming